Cruciate ligament tear: Surgery, rehabilitation, costs

 A detailed MRI is required before a decision can be made on surgical refixation of the cruciate ligament.
 The procedure is very time-critical: After more than three weeks following the trauma, the torn cruciate ligament is no longer able to regenerate quite so well.
 So refixation requires surgery during the acute phase within the first three weeks following the cruciate ligament tear.
 After that, the only option is a cruciate ligament transplant.

-We can remove the Ligamys® implant after successful healing of the torn cruciate ligament about six to nine months after the operation in a small surgical procedure.
+We can remove the temporary implant after successful healing of the torn cruciate ligament about six to nine months after the operation in a small surgical procedure.
 When the implant is removed, we check arthroscopically how the cruciate ligament has healed.

 Which type of physician operates on a torn cruciate ligament?

 Here at Gelenk-Klinik we believe a close relationship between the physician and their patient is important.
 Meaning, you will be in the care of your treating physician from the initial appointment until after the cruciate ligament surgery.
-This physician is also responsible for your after-care.
+This physician is also responsible for your aftercare.
 So, you will have one contact person who will be assigned to you throughout your stay at Gelenk-Klinik.
-Our knee specialists are Dr. Baum, Prof. Dr. Ostermeier and PD Dr. Marquaß.
+Our knee specialists are Prof. Dr. Ostermeier and PD Dr. Marquaß.

 Success rates after cruciate ligament surgery